Email List Building: 8 Best List Building Strategies for 2021

 Embedded signup forms are perhaps the most traditional of strategies for attaining email subscribers.
 Static embedded forms should be placed on high traffic pages in visible areas, such as headers, footers, sidebars, and splash pages.

-The benefit of embedded forms is that they’re non-intrusive.
 They serve as a humble reminder for the visitor that they have the option to sign up and nothing more.
 That’s why they’re best used together with the more proactive and dynamic list building strategies that we’ll discuss below.

 2. Deploy pop-ups and overlays